 This post explores depth further: How to Create Depth in Your Drawing: 7 Expert Techniques

 Focus can be used in the same way.
 It de-clutters an image and allows the focal point to pop out.
-Sometimes, it’s what you leave out, not what you leave in.
+Sometimes, it’s what you leave out, not what you put in.

 Change the Focus to Add Depth to Your Composition

 This is blatant theft, inspired by photography.
 We can all appreciate how depth of field can transform a simple photo into something special.
-Artists and illustrators can contrive the same effect.
+Artists and illustrators can contrive the same thing with great effect.

 Take a look at this one.

-This is an early piece of artwork, drawn way before I used the internet and before I’d ever seen a wild tiger.
+This is an early art piece, drawn way before I used the internet and before I’d ever seen a wild tiger.
 I visited the London Zoo and took several photos of this Sumatran tiger.

 I didn’t use another reference, I guessed how the grass might look if it was out of focus.
 The intention was to make the focal point sharp and the rest blurry.
 It was hit and miss and luckily, it worked.